Corre La Licorne: After 1945

 The company survived the First World War and the Great Depression, but by the end of the Second World War it was firmly on the critical list.
 The company was not one of the automakers included in the Pons Plan.
 The Pons Plan reflected government determination to structure the French auto-industry according to priorities determined by politicians and civil servants: exclusion from it created great difficulties in obtaining necessary permissions and materials.

 The company nevertheless took a stand at the Paris Motor Show in October 1947 and exhibited the Licorne Typ 164 LR.
 Derived from a pre-war car, this was a 8CV medium-sized (by the standards of that time) two-door saloon resembling a slightly more stylish version of the Renault Juvaquatre and powered by a four-cylinder 1,450 cc engine.
 The top speed of 90 km/h (56 mph) was considered barely adequate, even in 1947.
 Beside the saloon was displayed a similarly powered cabriolet model which derived from the Licorne Type 415 of 1939.

-The models exhibited in 1947 never entered production.
-In 1950 the business closed.
+The models exhibited in 1947 never entered series production although small numbers were turned out until 1949.
+In 1950 the business shut down.

 Records indicate that between 1901 and 1949 the company produced 33,962 cars.

 It is possible to see several of the produced cars in museums, for example in the Automobile Museum Reims-Champagne.